-Lease a dedicated server or managed hosting server !
-According to Josh Simon, you are never the owner of record (the lessor/provider is).
-Your administrators have full access and are able to wipe the data before you turn it back over to the hosting provider (this can usually be done remotely in the case of dedicated servers ).
-Your systems always remain up to date and you never have to worry about the headaches with disposal.
+Lease a dedicated server or managed hosting server!
+According to Josh Simon, you are never the owner of the record (the lessor/provider is).
+Your administrators have full access and can wipe the data before you turn it back over to the hosting provider (this can usually be done remotely in the case of dedicated servers ).
+Your systems always remain up to date, and you never have to worry about the headaches with the disposal.
 Companies like Atlantic.Net operate Data Center facilities that are fully secure and are designed to help businesses avoid data loss and prevent security breaches.
-Instead of buying servers with a capital outlay, smart companies are now leasing dedicated servers and/or managed hosting servers that are secured in World Class HIPAA-Compliant Data Centers like the one operated by Atlantic.Net.
-This smart-sourcing helps save significant time, money and resources and adds another line of defense when it comes to the protection of your data.
+Instead of buying servers with a capital outlay, smart companies are now leasing dedicated servers and/or managed HIPAA cloud hosting servers that are secured in World Class HIPAA-Compliant Data Centers like the one operated by Atlantic.Net.
+This smart-sourcing helps save significant time, money, and resources and adds another line of defense when it comes to protecting your data.

-There are quite a few other interesting articles written about the subject matter and you can easily look those up online at Google, Bing or Yahoo.
-We hope that you benefited from this article and have learned new ways of disposing off old computers and servers.
+There are quite a few other interesting articles written about the subject matter, and you can easily look those up online at Google, Bing, or Yahoo.
+We hope you benefited from this article and have learned new ways of disposing of old computers and servers.

-Atlantic.net has many Cloud Server options to keep up with current technology like Managed Cloud Hosting, Linux and Windows Cloud Hosting, and Docker Cloud hosting, among others.
+Atlantic.net has many Cloud Server options to keep up with current technology like VPS Hosting, Linux and Windows Cloud Hosting, and Docker Cloud hosting, among others.